Save Money with Fryer Oil Filtration

 - Wear protective gloves and an apron.
 Oil should be warm when it gets filtered, so wearing protective gear will help you avoid burns.

 - Consulting the operator’s manual, determine where the oil drains from the unit.
 Depending on what type of fryer you have, you may need to attach a spout to the drain valve.

 - Choose a heat-resistant container that is big enough to hold the full capacity of your fryer’s oil with plenty of extra volume so that it can be moved without the oil splashing out.
-It should be resting securely on the floor during this process.
+The container should rest securely on the floor during this process.

 - Insert the filter into the filter stand and place it securely on your container.
-Sprinkle filter powder in the cone.
+Sprinkle filter powder, which helps clump particulates in the oil so they're captured by the paper, in the cone.

-- Position the drain nozzle over the filter and open the valve slowly, ensuring the oil drains slowly so it doesn’t overflow the filter.
+- Position the drain nozzle over the filter and open the valve slowly, ensuring the oil drains gradually so it doesn’t overflow the filter.

-- Using a stiff wire brush and a fryer cleaning rod, clear the sides and bottom of the fry pot of residual oil and food particles
+- Using a stiff wire brush and a fryer cleaning rod, clear the sides, bottom, and drain of the fry pot of residual oil and food particles.

 - When all the oil has drained, be sure to close the valve so it’s ready to be refilled.